astral-sh/ruff/README.md

 This field supports globs.
 For example, if you have a series of Python packages in a `python_modules` directory, `src = ["python_modules/*"]` would expand to incorporate all of the packages in that directory.
+User home directory and environment variables will also be expanded.

 **Default value**: `["."]`